License

 3D Viewer (opens new window) is the basic 3D visualization service, you can use its widgets to build your own applications.

-3D Viewer Sample Application (opens new window) provides examples of how to use 3D Viewer, it serves as a good starting point for developing your own 3D visualization applications.
+3D Viewer Sample Application (opens new window) is an integrated example that combines the 3D Viewer for Teamcenter and the 3D Viewer.
+It serves as a good starting point for configuring and using these tools, offering a solid foundation for developing your own 3D application.

-3D Viewer for Teamcenter (opens new window) is an add-on module for 3D Viewer.
-It includes out-of-box Microflows (opens new window) and Nanoflows (opens new window) to make it super easy to search and fetch JT models from your Teamcenter (opens new window) instance, then the fetched JT model can be visualized by using 3D Viewer widgets.
+3D Viewer for Teamcenter (opens new window) is an add-on module for 3D Viewer service.
+It makes you easy to search and fetch JT models from your Teamcenter instance.

-You can download the latest 3D Viewer form Mendix marketplace (opens new window), where you can also download previous releases.
+You can download the latest version of 3D Viewer from the Mendix Marketplace (opens new window).
+Previous releases are also available there.

-# Q. What are the features of 3D Viewer?
+# Q. What features does 3D Viewer offer?

 # Q. How can I learn to use 3D Viewer?

-The course Build-a-3D-Model-Inspection-App (opens new window) will help teach you how to build a basic visualization application with 3D Viewer.
-You can also read 3D Viewer documentation from here. (opens new window)
+Take the Build-a-3D-Model-Inspection-App (opens new window) course to learn how to build a basic visualization app with 3D Viewer.
+You can also read the 3D Viewer documentation (opens new window).

-# Q. What are the minimum system requirements to run 3D Viewer?
+# Q. What are the minimum system requirements?

-There are no other requirements, just make sure your computer meets the minimum system requirements (opens new window) for Mendix Studio Pro.
+There are no special requirements beyond those for Mendix Studio Pro.
+Please ensure your computer meets the minimum system requirements (opens new window).

 # Q. Can I get a trial license?

-# Q. Is there a limit to the file size?
+# Q. Is there a file size limit?